-Compared to the rest of the New York City market, the Central Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the New York City market, the Central Brooklyn region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 25 listings have been listed, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 61 listings have come on the market, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this area are approximately 2 stories.
-Most buildings in this area were built in 1931 and are Class A.
+The standard measurement for office space in this area is around 1,700 sqft.
+Most buildings in this market are around 3 stories.
+Most buildings in this region were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Agriculture is the dominant industry in this market.
 Most of the occupants of Central Brooklyn work from home.
 Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.